23 March 2009

 NASHVILLE BARBECUE: Part 10 - Williamson County

 Is the number of barbecue restaurants in a given area inversely proportional to the relative degree of wealth in that area?
-The thought occured to me as I scouted barbecue restaurants in Williamson County - the wealthiest county in Tennessee and the 18th wealthiest in the United States.
+The thought occurred to me as I scouted barbecue restaurants in Williamson County - the wealthiest county in Tennessee and the 18th wealthiest in the United States.
 Let's take a look.

 We'll use the counties surrounding Nashville as our test population (excluding Cheatham County, because it doesn't have any people or barbecue restaurants).